Chapter III · revised 28 April 2026

 Revenue Multiple

 Company value equals trailing 12-month revenue multiplied by an agreed factor.
-Common multiples: service businesses (1x to 2x revenue), SaaS companies (5x to 10x ARR), retail (0.5x to 1.5x revenue).
+Common multiples: service businesses (1x to 2x revenue), SaaS (5x to 10x ARR), retail (0.5x to 1.5x revenue).
 Simple to calculate but may not reflect profitability.

 Book Value